husarion/hFramework/README.md

 1. First install the dependencies.
 For example, on Ubuntu:

   ```
-  apt-get install cmake ninja-build gcc-arm-none-eabi
+  sudo apt-get install cmake ninja-build gcc-arm-none-eabi
   ```

   On Windows, all required dependencies are bundled as part of VSCode plugin.
 You can also download standalone package: [HusarionTools-v3.exe](https://cdn.atomshare.net/cc70b0184feefaf7ead3741c58f98200cf8e017b/HusarionTools-v3.exe).

-  A complete tutorial how to ude hFramework library can be found here: https://husarion.com/core2/tutorials/howtostart/hframework-library-development/
+  A complete tutorial how to ude hFramework library can be found here: https://husarion.com/tutorials/other-tutorials/hframework-library-development/

 2. Configure and build the project.